 Membership or day/guest pass is required to gain access to the facility.
 Children under the age of 2 years are allowed in the facility during family hours with a parent/guardian free of charge.
 All other children of current members must have a membership or purchase a day/guest pass to utilize the Student Recreation Center.

-Campus Recreation welcomes dependent members and guests to participate and be active at the Rec.
-The following areas are available to dependent members as follows:
+Campus Recreation welcomes dependent minor members and guests to participate and be active at the Rec.
+The following areas are available to dependent minor members as follows:

-- Dependents of all ages can visit the pool at any time during open pool hours.
+- Minors of all ages can visit the pool at any time during open pool hours.
 Parent/guardian supervision in the water is required for any child that can not swim.

 - Family Climbing hours run Monday – Thursday 5:30 – 7:30 pm and Sunday 2:00 – 6:00 pm.

 - Minors ages 3-15 who fit into a REC-approved harness may use the climbing wall during family climbing hours with adult supervision.

 - All dependent members and guests must be accompanied by their parent/guardian or guest pass sponsor at all times.